May 17, 2017

-On the other hand, if you want to save some money invested in your warehouse, your service level to customers will suffer.
+On the other hand, if you want to save some money in your warehouse, your service level to customers will almost certainly suffer.

-What if I told you that you could get better overall service levels to your customers, whilst at the same time saving money invested in inventory?
-Remember in the first lesson in this course you classified your inventory?
+But what if you could get better overall service levels to your customers while also saving money invested in inventory?
+Recall the first lesson in this course when you classified your inventory.
 Well, if you invest your money into the A items and take investment away from the C items, you can achieve your goals.
 This is because you don’t have to stock as much of the inventory your customers don’t buy from you.
 But you have to invest more into the inventory that your customers actually buy.
 Sounds simple, but how do you define a stocking policy?

 Defining a stocking policy

 The only practical way to set a stocking policy is to define these two things: